Anjnaeyulu143/solidity-notes/solidity.md

 12. extcodesize(evm opcode checks the size of the code ) > 0 check is skipped by the complier if the function call expects return data. the ABI decoder will catch the case of a non-existing contract Because such calls are followed up by abi decoding the return data, which has a check returndatasize(evm opcode checks the size of return data) is being at least non-zero number.
 So for empty contracts, they would always revert in the end. - X

-13. Always send 1 wei to precompiled contracts to activate them when testing in private blockchains, otherwise it may lead to OOG (out of gas)
+13. Always send 1 wei to precompiled contracts to activate them when testing in private blockchains, otherwise it may lead to OOG (out of gas) - X

     precompiled contracts
         Ex: